 HOW IS GARNISHMENT DEFINED?

-The creditor must first go to court and establish that a debt is owing.
+Garnishment is legal for a creditor after the court grants a judgment against you.
+The creditor must go to court and establish that a debt is owed.

 The creditor can take your assets (if not exempt) and can request a garnishment from the court to permit them to take the money owed (“garnishee”) from many sources.
 These include your paycheck, bank account, or money owed to you by others (for example, your accounts receivable if you are self-employed).